python-openxml/python-docx/docs/user/shapes.rst

 layer*.
 In the text layer, text objects are flowed from left to right and from top to bottom, starting a new page when the prior one is filled.
-In the drawing layer, drawing objects, called *shapes*, are placed at arbitrary positions. and are sometimes referred to as *floating* shapes.
+In the drawing layer, drawing objects, called *shapes*, are placed at arbitrary positions.
+These are sometimes referred to as *floating* shapes.

 A picture is a shape that can appear in either the text or drawing layer.
 When it appears in the text layer it is called an *inline shape*, or more